-The scope 3 emissions par ton product produced were more than 6% lower in 2020 compared to the baseyear 2018, after the increase of the emissions in 2019.
-For the calculation of all the scope 3 emissions see our Pipelife Netherlands - Scope 3 inventory CO_2 emissions which is updated yearly.
+The scope 3 emissions par ton product produced were more than 22% reduced in first half of 2022 compared to the baseyear 2018, after the increase of the emissions in 2019.
+For the calculation of all the scope 3 emissions see our Pipelife Netherlands - Scope 3 inventory $CO_2$ emissions which is updated yearly.

-In 2020 the actions continues as described in our Energy Efficiency plan (EEP) plan for the MJA 3 program.
-The MJA 3 program for the period 2017-2020 is in progress.
+In first half of 2022 the actions continues as described in our Energy Efficiency plan (EEP) plan for the MJA 3 program.
+The MJA 3 program for the period 2017-2022 is still in progress and make efforts.
 Pipelife is implementing the Energy Efficiency plan and reduction targets for the period till 2022, the measures are implemented as planned in this EEP.
-Because of the implementation and certification of level 5 of the CO2 performance ladder our reduction targets were actualised till 2022 and expanded with scope 3 targets.
+Because of the implementation and certification of level 5 of the $CO_2$ performance ladder our reduction targets were actualised till 2022 and expanded with scope 3 targets.
 The reduction goals par ton product produced are still on target, but challenging.
-The effects of the changed CO2 emission factors will be analysed on yearly basis and and decisions about adjustment of targets will be made after the completion of the period 2020.
+The effects of the changed $CO_2$ emission factors will be analysed on yearly basis and reduction targets for the next period are in preparation.